 How competitive is the niche that you want to venture into?
 One of the things many new bloggers fail to consider in choosing a niche is how competitive the niche is.

 For obvious reasons, you do not want to choose a super competitive niche like weight loss because you may never rank.
-If you do not rank on the first page of Google no one will go to your website.
+If you do not rank on the first page of Google or on the other search engines no one will go to your website.

 This however should not stop you from exploring the niche further and discovering the best way to enter the market.
 One thing you can do is niche down and maybe look at a niche such as how to lose weight using the HIIT program.